-What a tantalizing aroma…onions, garlic, chives, and leeks sizzling in a pan.
-This combination of kitchen herbs is the basis of many culinary masterpieces.
+Onions, garlic, chives, and leeks: this combination of kitchen herbs is the basis of many culinary masterpieces.
 While these traditional seasonings delight our taste buds, they can make our pets very sick.
 Here is what dog owners and amateur chefs should know about this fearsome foursome.

 What are these species of herbs?

-All four species of herbs belong to the Allium family and have been kitchen staples for ages.
+All four species of herbs belong to the Allium genus and have been kitchen staples for ages.
 This is quite a large family of plants with approximately 95 species of cultivated or native leeks, chives, garlic, onions, shallots, and scallions in North America, not counting ornamental varieties.
 These plants form bulbs that nestle underground and are very aromatic.
-Green above-ground shoots are edible as well but emit a less intense odor.
+Green, above-ground shoots are edible as well, but emit a less intense odor.

-The domesticated species commonly implicated in canine toxicity are Allium cepa (onion), Allium porrum (leek), Allium sativum (garlic), and Allium schoenoprasum (chive), with garlic being the most toxic.
+The domesticated species commonly implicated in canine poisonings are Allium cepa (onion), Allium porrum (leek), Allium sativum (garlic), and Allium schoenoprasum (chive), with garlic being the most toxic.

-Any form of these vegetables and herbs can cause poisoning.
-Dried, powdered, liquid, cooked or raw herbs are all poisonous to your dog.
-Dried and powdered ingredients, including dried minced onions and garlic powder, contain a higher concentration of substance on a per weight basis due to the water content being removed.
+Dried, powdered, liquid, cooked, or raw, all forms are poisonous to your dog.
+Dried and powdered ingredients, including dried minced onions and garlic powder, contain a higher concentration of substance on a per-weight basis due to the water content being removed.
 For example, one teaspoon of garlic powder is equivalent to eight cloves of fresh garlic.
 Thus, this type of exposure can result in a higher risk of poisoning.
-Human nutritional supplements may also be a source of these toxic plants.
+Human nutritional supplements may also be a source of these poisonous plants.

 What do they do?

 Besides making your dinner taste great, onions, garlic, leeks and chives can cause serious medical problems for your dog.
-Although clinical signs of illness, such as vomiting, can occur soon after your dog eats any of these, the full onset of signs may take several days to appear.
+Clinical signs of illness, such as vomiting, can occur soon after your dog eats any of these, but the full onset of signs may take several days to appear.

-The potentially deadly part of Allium spp. damages red blood cell membranes.
-This makes the red blood cell fragile and causes them to burst.
+Severe signs occur when the ingestion of Allium spp. causes damage to red blood cell membranes.
 Red blood cells are needed to carry oxygen throughout the body.
 When these cells are destroyed, important organs do not get enough oxygen.
-A low red blood cell count (anemia) results in increased heart rate, elevated respiratory rate and effort, weakness, discolored urine, kidney damage, collapse and even death.
-Certain breeds, especially dogs of Japanese descent (Akita, Shiba Inu), may have a higher risk for toxicity.
+A low red blood cell count (anemia) can cause an increased heart rate, elevated respiratory rate and effort, weakness, discolored urine, kidney damage, collapse, and even death.
+Certain breeds, especially dogs of Japanese descent (Akita, Shiba Inu), may have a higher risk for poisoning.

 How do they do it?

 These simple plants have a complicated mechanism of action.
-These plants contain oxidizing agents that cause oxidative hemolysis of the red blood cells.
-As the concentration of oxidants in the red blood cells exceeds the ability of antioxidant metabolic pathways to “de-toxify” the cell, poisoning occurs.
+These plants contain compounds (oxidants) that cause a chemical change (oxidation) to the red blood cell membranes.
 The red blood cell membranes become fragile due to direct oxidative damage and burst.

 What are the signs of illness?